OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Memory dumped to file: /Users/foo/memory_iOS/memory
 ```

-Afterwards the command `strings` can be executed on the dump to extract the strings.
+After the memory has been dumped, executing the command `strings` with the dump as argument will extract the strings.

 ```
 $ strings memory > strings.txt
 ```

-Open strings.txt in your favourite editor and dig through it to identify sensitive information.
+Open `strings.txt` in your favorite editor and dig through it to identify sensitive information.

-The loaded modules of the current process can also be shown.
+You can also display the current process' loaded modules.

 ```
 iPhone on (iPhone: 10.3.1) [usb] # memory list modules